 Social currency is extremely important for marketing success.
-By some estimates, word of mouth marketing drives $6 trillion in consumer spending each year.
 What does that mean for you, as a brand?
 The average consumer doesn't trust brands, they trust their friends, their families, and sometimes even strangers on the internet.In the past, success in marketing was all about how much money a brand could pay for ads on radio, television, and in magazines.
 If you could afford a huge ad campaign, it wasn't hard to make a solid profit.

 Today, digital devices and social media have drastically transformed how brands interact with prospective customers.